2026 Schedule of Events

 For all program details, contact: info@thoreauwabanaki.org

-The 2026 Thoreau-Wabanaki Trail Festival programs are made in collaboration with Penobscot Nation Cultural and Historic Preservation, The Thoreau Society, Katahdin Cruises & Moosehead Marine Museum, Monson Arts, Mahoosuc Guide Service, Maine Woods Forever, Shaw Public Library, Destination Moosehead Lake, and the Department of Inland Fisheries & Wildlife.
+The 2026 Thoreau-Wabanaki Trail Festival programs are made in collaboration with Penobscot Nation Cultural and Historic Preservation, The Thoreau Society, Katahdin Cruises & Moosehead Marine Museum, Monson Arts, Shaw Public Library, Destination Moosehead Lake, Maine Public, and the Maine Department of Inland Fisheries & Wildlife.
+It is generously supported by Maine Woods Forever, the Maine Community Foundation, the Maine Office of Tourism, individual contributors, and many volunteers.